The Email

 “Yeah.
 Rico has been pretty miffed today.
 I also heard through the grapevine about your email.”

 “Are you going to give me a talk too?
 Go ahead.
 I deserve it.”
+Jimmy said looking back up.

 Kyle laughed and ate the last bite of his sandwich, then tried to locate a napkin.
 A gust of wind snatched it up and he eventually just wiped it on his grease and dirt-stained pants.
+Jimmy knew was not going to get a nap when Kyle was around as he was too chatty to ignore.

-“Nah.
-I think you have had enough of that – but I do want to know why you just didn’t talk to Rico.
+“Nah.”
+Kyle said, returning to the conversation, “I think you have had enough of that – but I do want to know why you just didn’t talk to Rico about all this stuff.
 I bring up things to his attention all the time.”
 Kyle said, stretching his legs.

 Jimmy thought back to last week, summarizing his memories into a compressed explanation; one that he had not properly explained to even Rico himself.

 “I was scared.
 I didn’t want to lose my job by not being able to do the things you guys do.
 All the other techs know all about this type of stuff.
 I was hired here as a mentee without any knowledge or even experience.
 I didn’t want to look weak.
 I just wanted to do the job, but then I realized everything that we did was not properly planned.
 I almost knocked Jerry off his ladder with some tangled wire.
-The ladders were never overseen by two people at all times or put in the middle of doorways in active construction zones, and we did not even have a permit for the scissor lift yesterday!”
+None of the ladders were ever overseen by two people at all times or put in the middle of doorways in active construction zones, and we did not even have a permit for the scissor lift yesterday!”
 Jimmy explained his heart out.

 “I see now of – why – yeah…This whole debacle makes sense.”
 Kyle said after Jimmy finished his explanation.